aguydan/fullstackopen/part0/new-note-in-spa-diagram/new-note-in-spa-diagram.md

     A ->> +B: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa;

-    Note left of B: The server responds with a JSON notifying that note is created;
+    Note left of B: The server responds with a JSON notifying that a note is created;

     B -->> -A: status code 201 — created;
 ```